-Spooky Slime
+Spooky Sensory Slime

 Let’s get messy!
 In occupational therapy we have a few good and gooey reasons to make slime!
+The truth is, making slime incorporates many aspects of fine motor coordination, dexterity and sensory processing, especially when it comes to increasing texture tolerance.

-- Introducing different textures in a fun way can help some kids improve their tolerance to wet and sticky textures.
-When your child can tolerate other wet and squishy textures such as finger paint and playdough, making slime may be a fun thing to try.
+#1: Introducing different textures in a fun way can help some kids improve their tolerance to wet and sticky textures.

-- Playing with slime can help satisfy a kid’s sensory need to constantly touch things for kids who are sensory seekers for touch input.
-Playing with slime acts as a fidget and can have a calming effect.
+#2.
+Playing with slime can help satisfy a kid’s sensory need to constantly touch things for kids who are sensory seekers for touch input.

-- Pushing, pulling, stretching, rolling and pinching slime strengthen hands and fingers by providing a repetitive resistance exercise.
-Picking and pulling out hidden items out improves finger dexterity and precision.
+#4.
+Pushing, pulling, stretching, rolling and pinching slime strengthen hands and fingers by providing a repetitive resistance exercise.

 Spooky Slime Recipe